Marissa Licursi Honored as a Rising Star by Consulting Magazine

 Marissa Licursi

-Associate Director
+Director

 Image of Marissa Licursi who was honored as a Rising Star by Consulting Magazine

-Marissa Licursi, Senior Manager at Stax, has recently been honored by Consulting Magazine as one of 2024's Rising Stars of the Profession for her Excellence in Client Service.
+Marissa Licursi, Director at Stax, has recently been honored by Consulting Magazine as one of 2024's Rising Stars of the Profession for her Excellence in Client Service.
 Marissa is a leading figure in buy- and sell-side engagements and growth-strategy development for various private equity clients and their portfolio companies.
 With expertise in enterprise software, cloud services, infrastructure, cybersecurity, and B2B software, she consistently oversees and manages 25+ enterprise software engagements annually.

 Along with her nomination, Marissa was asked several questions by Management Consulted—these are her responses: